kpetrosky/Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/Develop/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+1. The string is 3-16 characters long.
+2. The string can contain:
+    -any lower case a-z
+    -any number 0-9
+    -an underscore or hyphen

 ### Anchors
+Anchors are the characters ^ or $.
+-With the ^ anchor, it shows that a string with characters will follow.
+This could happen in two different context.
+    -With an exact string match
+    -a grouping of possible matches
+-With the $ anchor, it will end the string.
+It follows the same two contexts as ^
 ### Quantifiers
+-The last requirement of the regex is the length of the string.
+A quantifier will set the limits on the string that is used in regex mataches.
+Quantifiers constantly look for the limits that can be used to find a match.
+Quantifiers are greedy, as they will find any patterns that they find.
+    They look for patterns like:
+    *- matches zero or more times
+    +- matches one or times
+    ?- matches zero or one time
+    {}- has 3 different limites
+        1. {n}- which matches the pattern n times exactly 2.{n, } which matches the pattern n times exactly 3.{n, x} which matches from a minimun n to a maximum of x If you add a ? to the quantifiers, it makes it lazy which makes it match only a few occurences as possible.

+    -
 ### OR Operator
+A bracket expression does not need to meet all of requirements to make or look for a pattern.
+You can include one or two in the pattern.
+Outside of the bracket you can add the same logic.
+One or two special characters, within a grouping contruct or two different constructors.
+### Character Escapes
+The \ (backlash) escapes character instead of looking at it literally.
+The way this translates is that if you include the \ before the ({), it changes the curly bracket to look for a curly brack instead of looking for a quantifier.
+The back slash is common looking for strings with characters that are the same within the pattern.

+All special characters including (\) lose their special significance inside the bracket expression.

 ### Character Classes
+A character class is defined in an input string when looking for a match.
+    Character classes:
+        -Bracket expressions (as described above)
+        -positive and negative character groups
+        -. matches any character except newline character -\d matches any arabic numeral digit.
+Very similiar to bracket expresson [0-9] -\w matches of alphanumeric from latin alphabet including _ -This class is the same to the bracket expression [A-Za-z0-9_]
+        -\s matches a single whitespace character.
+It can include tabs and line breaks.
+        Lastly, the last three classes change be changed to do inverse search.
+This is done by capitals the letter character.

 ### Flags
+A regex have to be wrapped in slash characters, with some exceptions.
+There are six total things called Flags that you need to be aware of.
+The three below are the most likely ones that you are run into.
+1. g- global search, testing targets all possible matches in a string
+2. i case-insensitive search: case should be ignore in any search.
+3. m multi-line search: multi-line input string which would treated as multiple lines.

 ### Grouping and Capturing

 ### Bracket Expressions
+-Anything that is inside the square brackets.
+This can stand for the characters that are being matched.
+-Another name for bracket expressions is positive character group.
+-Often the hyphen is used between alphnumeric character, like abc or 123
+    I.E. - [a-c] = [abc]
+    I.E. - [1-3] = [123]
+ Special character are either the underscore _ or the hyphen -.
+Special characters can be any non alphanumeric characters.
+There is a hyphen that is used in alphanumeric but it is used different and you must noted the difference.
+ When a combination of the above is put together, it will match any string This is combination of lowercase letters a-z, and any number 0-9, and the special characters.
+ NOTE: these strings do not include any upper case letters.
 ### Greedy and Lazy Match

 ### Boundaries